It always amazes me how undiscovered Ashtarak is, particularly in the older part of the city.

 It was a really interesting process (and one I was confident would produce delicious results)!

-I realized just how important it is to have people like Hripsime in Armenia (and across the world) who can pass down these cultural traditions and recipes throughout future generations.
+I realized just how important it is to have people like Hripsime in Armenia (and across the world) who can pass down these cultural traditions and recipes to future generations.

 It makes us appreciate the simplicity of making something by hand and with our heart in a world where everything seems to be done the ‘fast way’ and one that is void of emotion and passion.